3BMLabs/Blog/_posts/2021-01-06-FreeCAD-Blender-Open-Source-BIM.markdown

 * Rebar: [Amritpal Singh]https://(www.patreon.com/amrit3701)

-* [PyFlow](https://www.patreon.com/pyflow)  PyFlow is a kind of Grasshopper/Dynamo/Sverchok tool which is ported into FreeCAD
+* [PyFlow](https://www.patreon.com/pyflow)  PyFlow is a kind of Grasshopper/Dynamo/Sverchok tool which is ported into FreeCAD.

 A full donation directory is provided by [OSArch](https://wiki.osarch.org/index.php?title=Donation_Directory)